hafsa-rayn/test/README.md

 - CamelCase for variable names
 - CamelCase for file names
-- CamelCase for folder names (only if very necessary, small case preferred with folders)
+- Prefer small case for folder names; use CamelCase only if absolutely necessary.

 **Comments**

-- Each component should have a concise comment explaining it
+- nclude a concise comment for each component to explain its purpose.

 **Types**

-- Always define types for component arguments,
+- Define types consistently throughout the codebase and organize them in their respective types folder.

 **Folder Structure**

-- Each feature goes in its own folder in the feature folder
+- Organize each feature within its dedicated folder in the feature directory.
-- Each feature folder has its own components, types, queries
+- Within each feature folder, include separate directories for components, types, and queries.
+- Centralize reusable or shared elements in the shared folder.

 **Styling**

-- Ant Design Components over own coded components
+- Prioritize the use of Ant Design components over custom-coded components
-- Ant Design styling over own styling ( for example using ant design flex for layout)
+- Favor Ant Design styling, for example using Ant Design flex for layout
-- For Ant Design component styling, add it in shared/providers/theme
+- For Ant Design component styling, incorporate it in `shared/providers/theme.ts`
-- If its necessary to add any styles, make a .less file for that specific component
+- If custom styles are necessary, create a .less file specific to that component

 **Code Formatting**

-- Ensure you're following all formatting rules before committing
+- Adhere to formatting rules diligently before making any commits.

 ## Contact Information